zoulamar/pypipe/README.md

 Data evaluation and experimentation framework.
 Developed during the course of my [master thesis](http://hdl.handle.net/10467/107070) to keep track of different machine learning experiments and settings I had to try out and compare.
+Reusable code was later separated and published under this repository.
 The pypipe can be likened to a python-based build system with several strong conventions to keep the experimentation sanity.
 An experiment is a collection of computational stages, each taking some inputs and producing some outputs.
 Commonly, one source data is processed by several different versions of an algorithm, creating nested tree-like fork structure of the modified data.